SachithaBS/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ```
    az k8sconfiguration show --resource-group $ResourceGroup --name cluster-config --cluster-name microk8s-cluster --cluster-type connectedClusters
    ```

    > **Note**: that the sourceControlConfiguration resource is updated with compliance status, messages, and debugging information in the output.

    The output should include the following value as given here: ``"complianceState": "Installed"``

    ![](.././media/05.png)

-2. In the Azure Portal which you have opened in the browser window, navigate to Resource group **azure-arc** RG-> Resource **microk8s-cluster** -> **GitOps**.
+3. In the Azure Portal which you have opened in the browser window, navigate to Resource group **azure-arc** RG-> Resource **microk8s-cluster** -> **GitOps**.
 Ensure that the operator state status is **Succeeded**.

    ![](.././media/hyd27.png)

 ## Task 7: Validate the Kubernetes configuration

 In this task, you will verify the successful creation of namespaces, deployments, and resources in the Kubernetes cluster.
-By executing provided kubectl commands, you'll confirm the creation of specified namespaces and the deployment of the Flux operator in the cluster-config namespace.
+By executing the provided kubectl commands, you'll confirm the creation of specified namespaces and the deployment of the Flux operator in the cluster-config namespace.
 Additionally, you'll explore other resources deployed as part of the configuration repository to ensure the proper functioning of GitOps.

 After config-agent has installed the flux instance, resources held in the git repository should begin to flow to the cluster.